QUALCOMM Incorporated's (QCOM) Stock: A Week-by-Week Analysis

 QCOM) stock’s latest price update

-QUALCOMM Incorporated (NASDAQ: QCOM)’s stock price has gone decline by -2.55 in comparison to its previous close of 116.40, however, the company has experienced a -8.24% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 05/03/23 that Qualcomm Sees No Immediate Smartphone Demand Recovery
+The stock price of QUALCOMM Incorporated (NASDAQ: QCOM) has surged by 0.83 when compared to previous closing price of 118.06, but the company has seen a 4.95% gain in its stock price over the last five trading sessions.

 Analysts’ Opinion of QCOM